 A lot of SEO now and moving forward is trying to make things appear natural.
 If you’re doing things that are against Google’s Terms of Service, you need to be doing everything you can to look natural.
 You want to blend in – but do things better than they do it.

-The main takeaways of this site analysis guide should be:
+The main takeaways of this Ahrefs tutorial should be:

 - The tools we use and how we’re using them

 - Why we’re using them in that way

 Before we jump into Ahrefs, there are some preliminary checks we always do.